php-mock/php-mock/README.md

 * The mock has to be defined before the first call to the unqualified function in the tested class.
 This is documented in [Bug #68541](https://bugs.php.net/bug.php?id=68541).
-  In most cases you can ignore this restriction.
-But if you happen to run into this issue you can call [`Mock::define()`](http://php-mock.github.io/php-mock/api/class-phpmock.Mock.html#_define) before that first call.
+  In most cases, you can ignore this restriction but if you happen to run into this issue you can call [`Mock::define()`](http://php-mock.github.io/php-mock/api/class-phpmock.Mock.html#_define) before that first call.
 This would define a side effectless namespaced function which can be enabled later.